darenr/report_creator/docs/source/getting_started.rst

 Getting Started
 ===============

-.. _installation:
+.. _getting_started:

 Installation
 ------------

 To use ``report_creator``, first install it using pip:

-.. admonition:: Installation
+.. admonition:: Install
    :class: note

    To install the package, run: